Internet-Draft SCITT Architecture December 2024

 /urn:ietf:params:scitt:\

-Statements, such as digital artifacts or structured data regarding artifacts, can be too large or too sensitive to be send to a remote Transparency Services over the Internet.
-In these cases a statement can also be hash, which becomes the payload included in COSE to-be-signed bytes.
-A Signed Statement (cose-sign1) MUST be produced from the to-be-signed bytes according to Section 4.4 of [RFC9052].
+Statements about digital Artifacts, containing digital Artifacts, or structured data regarding any type of Artifacts, can be too large or too sensitive to be send to a remote Transparency Services over the Internet.
+In these cases a Statement can also be hash, which becomes the payload included in COSE to-be-signed bytes.
+A Signed Statement (COSE_Sign1) MUST be produced from the to-be-signed bytes according to Section 4.4 of [RFC9052].

 Artifact Hash OR Payload Statement ...
 Producer Network ... ... ...
 Issuer Network ...
 Identity (iss, x5t) Document Private Key Header Sign To Be Signed Bytes COSE Sign 1